Southeast

 With ancient trees lining the streets, the walk was shaded as we departed from the designated meeting point.
 Our guide was very knowledgeable and had lived in New Orleans for many years.

-Sharing his love of history, we learned about the architectural styles along with the history of the area.
-We learned about the celebrities that have come and gone, sometimes never visiting the homes they purchased.
+Sharing his love of history, he taught us about the architectural styles and the history of the area.
+We also learned about the celebrities who have come and gone, sometimes never visiting the homes they purchased.

-Our guide also shared the stories along with the former houses of the more notable residents of the Garden District, like the famed author Anne Rice, who wrote “Interview with a Vampire”.
+Our guide also shared the stories and the former houses of the Garden District’s more notable residents, like the famed author Anne Rice, who wrote “Interview with a Vampire.”
 We also passed John Goodman’s house, who lives full-time in New Orleans.

-In addition to homes and history, our tour guide shared a bit about the culinary history of New Orleans, especially as we passed the legendary restaurant Commander’s Palace.
+In addition to homes and history, our tour guide shared a bit about New Orleans’ culinary history, especially as we passed the legendary restaurant Commander’s Palace.

 Top Haunted Hotels in Texas